 - We’ll send you an alert when a worker exceeds a dose limit or enforced dose constraint.

-- All dose records are stored and maintained securely in our database for the long-term, even after workers retire or employers cease their monitoring programs.
+- All dose records are maintained securely in our database and will remain accessible for the long-term, even after workers retire or employers cease their monitoring programs.

-- By providing their dose records to the ANRDR, your licence holders will meet their requirements for record-keeping of dose records.
+- With their dose records stored in the ANRDR, your licence holders will meet their requirements for record-keeping of dose records.

-- You’ll be helping Australia to meet international best practice for occupational dose record-keeping, as described by the IAEA.
+- You’ll be helping Australia to meet international best practice for occupational dose record-keeping, as required by the IAEA.